DisnakeDev/disnake/docs/api/index.rst

-    If you want to get one of these model classes instances they'd have to be through the cache, and a common way of doing so is through the :func:`utils.find` function or attributes of model classes that you receive from the :ref:`Events <discord_event>`.
+    If you want to get one of these model classes instances they'd have to be through the cache, and a common way of doing so is through the :func:`utils.find` function or attributes of model classes that you receive from the :ref:`Events <discord_events>`.

 .. note::